CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Ipynb.md

    <img src="adm/install_dependencies.png" alt="install dependencies" width="1000">

 - **Review System Settings:** These cells display the default configurations for SLURM partitions (Datapipeline C3DH, Inference G2/A2/A2U), memory, CPU counts, and timeout durations.
-While you can modify the `af3_config` later if needed, reviewing these defaults is important.
+While you can modify the `af3_config` later if needed, it’s important to **familiarize yourself with the default limits of each machine shape** to ensure your jobs are appropriately configured and to avoid unexpected errors—such as running out of memory, CPU limits, or hitting timeout thresholds.

   <img src="adm/system_setting.png" alt="system setting" width="1000">